sean-lamont/bait/index.md

 This motivates the design of BAIT, which aims to decouple the Data, Environment and Model.
 These are combined into experiments, which represent tasks in ITP.

+## Results
+Please see the [paper]() for our results using BAIT to experiment with Embedding Architectures in AI-ITP.